SnickerdoodleLabs/Web3-Glossary/COMMON.md

 ## Altcoin

-Any cryptocurrency that isn’t Bitcoin or Ether, the two largest and most influential in the industry.
-Popular altcoins include Polygon, Solana, Ripple and our own forthcoming Doodle Tokens.
+Any cryptocurrency that isn’t [Bitcoin](https://bitcoin.org/en/) or [Ether](https://ethereum.org/en/) (some even consider Ether to be an altcoin), the two largest and most influential in the industry.
+Popular altcoins include [Polygon](https://polygon.technology/), [Solana](https://solana.com/), [Ripple](https://ripple.com/) and our own forthcoming protocol token.

 ## Anti-Money Laundering (AML)

 Anti-money laundering laws, regulations, and policies are intended to prevent criminal individuals, organizations and enterprises from shielding illegally obtained funds from scrutiny or disguising them as legitimate legal income.
 AML rules require that businesses actively take part in preventing and combating money laundering, terrorism financing, and other financial crimes.
+In the United States, AML laws are enforced primarily by [FinCEN](https://www.fincen.gov/history-anti-money-laundering-laws).

 ## Centralized Exchange (CEX)